suitedaces/ai-pull-request-reviewer/README.md

-# 👨🏻‍🔧 Dexter AI: Your AI PR Reviewer
+# 👨🏻‍🔧 Dexter AI: Your AI Pull Request Reviewer

 **For Developers, By Developers** 🛠️: Dexter AI enhances code reviews with an AI-powered approach, tailored to the needs of developers.